alttch/eva3/doc/uc/uc_api.rst

 State history of one :doc:`item</items>` or several items of the specified type can be obtained using **state_history** command.

+If master key is used, method attempt to get stored state for item even if it currently doesn't present.

 ..  http:example:: curl wget httpie python-requests
     :request: http-examples/ucapi/state_history.req
     :response: http-examples/ucapi/state_history.resp